-“When bronzer first came out, people were told to put it all over,” Darais says.“Instead, use bronzer to achieve a sun kissed look.”
-To achieve a softer glow, apply it to the top of the cheeks, tip of the nose and above your temples.
-“You can also use it sparingly on the neck and under the chin,” Darias add.
+“When bronzer first came out, people were told to put it all over,” Darais says.
+“Instead, use bronzer to achieve a sun-kissed look.”
+For a softer glow, apply it to the top of the cheeks, tip of the nose and above your temples.
+“You can also use it sparingly on the neck and under the chin,” Darias adds.
 “A touch of bronzer can even this area out with the rest of the face and body.”

 Rule #2: The Brush Matters

-According to Darais, applying bronzer flawlessly is best done with a brush — and we have to whole heartedly agree.
-“The softer the brush, the softer the effect,” he says.
-“So depending on if you want a more subtle or dramatic finish, you can change the brush based on that.”
+According to Darais, applying bronzer flawlessly is best done with a brush — and we whole-heartedly agree.
+“The softer the brush, the softer the effect,” he says, “so depending on if you want a more subtle or dramatic finish, you can change the brush based on that.”
 If you want a lighter, more glowing finish, he recommends reaching for a soft brush, and if you want a crisper, denser finish, he recommends trying a firm brush.
-The size of your brushes also matter.
+The size of your brush also matters.
 “I love Lancôme’s Highlighting Brush #3 for a beginner, soft finish, Cheek Brush #6 for intermediate, medium finish, and Precision Cheek Brush #7 for expert and overall dramatic finish,” he says.